semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

-This document explains the use of the command line tools found in the `https://github.com/semaphoreci/toolbox` repository and are automatically available to Semaphore 2.0 VM used for executing the jobs of a pipeline.
+This document explains the use of the command line tools found in the `https://github.com/semaphoreci/toolbox` repository and are automatically available to Semaphore 2.0 and the Virtual Machines (VM) used for executing the jobs of a pipeline.

 ## Essentials